 Significance of Dharmachakra Mudra

-This is a very significant Buddhist mudra because it represents the inception of Buddhism.
-Therefore, it is only depicted by what is known as a “Sammasambuddha”.
 This type of Buddha discovered Buddhism on their own without following the teachings of another Buddha.
 Additionally, they chose to share the Dharma teachings with other sentient beings.

 The appearance of a Sammasambuddha is few and far between.
 As a result not many of them are known to us.
 However, the ones we are aware of are very significant in Buddhist history (and future).
-Examples of the Sammasambuddha are the Buddha of our time “Shakyamuni”, the Buddha of the past “Dipankara”, the Buddha of the future “Maitreya” and Primordial Buddha “Vairocana”.

 The Historical Buddha delivered his first sermon to 5 companions after he achieved enlightenment.
 Additionally, thousands of Devas and Brahmas descended from the Buddhist heavens to attend.
-This significant event in Buddhist history occurred at the Deer Park in Sarnath.
-It is during the Deer Park sermon that the Buddha first revealed the Dharma teachings.

-At the sermon, the Buddha set the “Wheel of Dharma” in motion by revealing the Dharma to sentient life.
 This Buddha statue meaning carries great significance because it symbolizes the inception of Buddhism in our time.
-As a result, Dharmachakra mudra is the most monumental of all the Buddha poses.
+As a result, Dharmachakra mudra is the most original of all the Buddha poses.

 “Dhyana Mudra” Buddha Statue Meaning